Chicago IL 60606

-Jennifer’s practice involves representing education clients on a wide range of issues, including matters related to student rights, special education, general contract matters, labor and employment law, policy development, TIF counseling, and litigation.
-She has extensive experience in representing public school districts in civil rights investigations and litigation.
+Jennifer’s practice involves representing education clients on a wide range of issues, including matters related to student rights, athletics, special education, general contract matters, labor and employment law, policy development, TIF counseling, and litigation.
+She has extensive experience in representing public school districts and higher education institutions in civil rights investigations and litigation.
 Jennifer has experience with sensitive internal investigations and audits for school districts and higher education institutions.

 Representative Experience click to view

 - Defended a class action brought against the second largest school district in Illinois, School District U-46, which challenged the district’s 2004 student assignment plan, alleged the district’s plan discriminated against minority students; the suit also challenged the district’s English Language Learner and other District programs.

 - Represented three Indiana school districts—Hamilton Southeastern Schools, Franklin Township Community Schools and Middlebury Community Schools—in their case against State of Indiana officials alleging the State’s school funding formula is unconstitutional and as a result their districts are not receiving sufficient funding.

 - Negotiating service agreements, including transportation, facility use, and related service agreements.